adammurdoch/model-experiments/declaring-software-type.md

 These are all important decisions for a developer to make, so they should be able to declare these different aspects somewhat separately.

 The examples below use several different patterns to define a given software type:

-- Developer declares software usage, implementation languages and target runtimes explicitly
+- Developer declares each aspect explicitly
-    - pattern 1a: Using a block to represent the software type with the other details nested.
+    - pattern 1a: Using a block to represent the software usage with the other details nested.
 Plugin are not explicitly applied.
-- Developer uses a named template for software type and fills in the missing details, if any
+- Developer uses a named template and fills in the missing details, if any
-    - pattern 2a: Using a block to represent the named template
+    - pattern 2a: Using a block to represent the named template.
+Plugin are not explicitly applied.

-    - pattern 2b: Using a plugin to represent the named template
+The template in pattern 2 would provide fixed values for some of the software aspects and allow the developer to declare other aspects.
+Some or even all of these declarable aspects can have default values.

+In the examples below, you can see that pattern 1 is very flexible and can express a wide range of software.
+However, not every combination of implementation language (version) and runtime (version) makes sense or is supported.
+Pattern 2, on the other hand, allows the contents of the block to be strongly typed based on the name of the template.

+For beginners, the "implementation" and "runtime" concepts are unnecessary, particularly for Java applications.
+Pattern 1 exposes these to every developer, whereas pattern 2 allows a simplified view.

+Patterns 1 and 2 are not mutually exclusive.
+Pattern 2 is just a more constrained way to express pattern 1

 ## JVM CLI application implemented using Java